ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/http-configuration.markdown

 - **Default**: `16`
 - **Scope**: Server-wide only

-Gets or sets the maximum allowed size for the HTTP request line
+Gets or sets the maximum allowed size for the HTTP request line.

 {PANEL/}